 However, the driver quickly reneged on our deal and I contacted my insurance broker to see about my options.

-My broker explained to me that because no collision had occurred, there was no fault and I would be on the hook for my own damages – or put a claim through my own insurance to cover it.
+My insurance broker explained to me that because no collision had occurred, there was no fault and I would be on the hook for my own damages – or put a claim through my own insurance to cover it.

 We discussed my options and he gave me advice that was in my best interest.
 I ended up buying the parts and repairing the bike myself, with the help of a much more mechanically-inclined friend.
 That chat with the broker saved me hundreds of dollars.